 Do I Qualify for a Roth IRA?

-Are Roth IRA Withdrawals Always Tax-Free or Are There Any Limitations?
+Are Roth IRA Withdrawals Always Tax-Free, or Are There Any Limitations?

 How Long Can I Make Contributions to My Roth IRA Account?

-At Some Point Am I Required to Begin Taking Distributions?
+Am I Required to Take Distributions?